How Inclusive are our Parks and Recreation Centers?

 CLOSED: This discussion has concluded.

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Adapted Bike Riding on Facebook Share Adapted Bike Riding on Twitter Share Adapted Bike Riding on Linkedin Email Adapted Bike Riding link

 Adapted Bike Riding

-by JonahS, about 3 years ago
+by JonahS, almost 4 years ago

 I have a disability that impacts my ability to learn to balance on a 2-wheel bicycle.
 So, I have a 3-wheel adapted tricycle.
 I love riding my bike.
 I would like to ride my bike with my dad but he has to stand next to me when I ride my bike on the sidewalk and street because of the traffic.